MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 # Millennium Machines GCode Flavour

 !!! warning
-    This document is a work in progress, and may lag behind changes made in MillenniumOS itself.
+    This document is a work in progress and may lag behind changes made in MillenniumOS itself.
 To understand the latest available macros and how these should be called when using them directly, please refer to the code in the [GitHub Repository](https://github.com/MillenniumMachines/MillenniumOS).

 ## Misc